afniko/University/README.md

 ####Task 20 - - Validation
 Add validation to your models.
 It could be name validation, time validation, number of students in groups, etc. Ask your mentor for validations that should be implemented in your code.
 Branch: task20
+####Task 21 - REST
+Add REST Endpoints to your project.
+All UI functionality should be available in the REST endpoints
+Branch: task21

 ##Author
 With best regards, Mykola Afanasiev!